tezos-checker/checker/docs/testing.md

 make assumptions about user behavior.
 For example, the calculation of the imbalance index assumes that Checker would not remain untouched for 20 years.
-These types of assumptions force us to include additional constraints on the bounds of randomized test inputs to ensure they match our expectations of user behavior and add additional cases to check for failure when these expectations are not met.
+These types of assumptions force us to include additional constraints on the bounds of randomized test inputs to ensure that they match our expectations of user behavior and add additional cases to check for failure when these expectations are not met.